nicojs/boilerplate-verifiers/readme.md

   1. ~~Support for POJOS~~
   2. ~~Support for graphs (deep toString)~~
   3. ~~Support for loops in graphs~~
-  4. Support for inheritance (also uses toString of super class)
+  4. ~~Support for inheritance (also uses toString of super class)~~
   5. Support for more scenarios using settings
     1. Configure the key-value template
-    2. Configure graph blacklist.
+    2. Configure graph blacklist using the path.
+    3. Configure inheritance behavior.
+    4. Configure shallow toString behavior.
 3. Implement GetterSetterVerifier

 Builder